-In that case check to see if you have standing water in the bottom
+In that case, check to see if you have standing water at the bottom.

 What Are The Most Common Senecio Vitalis Pests?

-The most common pests for the Senecio Vitalis are mealybugs and aphids.
+The most common pests for Senecio Vitalis are mealybugs and aphids.

 Do be careful when deploying the predator bugs.
-They will eat up all the pests and then be looking for more.
+They will eat up all the pests and then look for more.

-If there is no more food supply, like all creatures big and small their first commandment is to survive.
-So, they will turn to eating whatever they can to do just that.
+If there is no more food supply, like all creatures big and small, their first commandment is to survive.
+So, they will turn to eat whatever they can to do just that.

-You can get rid of them by simply spraying water mixed 50 percent with rubbing alcohol on the leaves, using insecticidal soaps and neem oil, and using rubbing alcohol to the cut ends when you prune the leaves and stems.
+You can get rid of them by spraying 50 percent rubbing alcohol mixed with water on the leaves, using insecticidal soaps and neem oil, and applying rubbing alcohol to the cut ends when pruning the leaves and stems.

 Are Blue Chalk Fingers Succulents Seasonal?

-The Senecio Vitalis is seasonal and blooms in the middle to end of winter, which as you may know is completely backwards for every other succulent that we have ever written about to this date.
+The Senecio Vitalis is seasonal and blooms in the middle to end of winter, which as you may know, is completely backward for every other succulent that we have ever written about to this date.

 We did turn to the scientific literature to determine why this one plant does this and there are no answers in the texts.